Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/README.md

 Taking into account the information above, plus experiences seen from some users, here are some recommendations:

-1. **Choose a single main formatter** for the practical exercises:
+1. **Choose a single main formatter** for the codebase:
    - **`ament_clang_format`** is recommended as the default option.
 It's simpler to configure, widely compatible with modern tools, and has a lower risk of unexpected conflicts.
-2. **Activate `ament_cpplint`** as an additional analysis tool to detect logical errors that are not caught by the compiler or the formatter.
+2. **Activate `ament_cpplint`** as an additional analysis tool to detect simple errors that are not caught by the compiler or the formatter.
-3. If an extra style layer is required, **`ament_cppcheck`** can be added, but it is not completely necessary if clang-format is already in use.
+3. If an extra style layer is required, **`ament_cppcheck`** can be added, but it is not completely necessary in many cases.

+### Beyond Static Analysis: Runtime Sanitizers

+There's one more class of tools that are critical for C++ developers: **sanitizers**.

+Unlike the tools above (which analyze code without running it), sanitizers are special flags used when compiling the code.
+They find bugs while tests are running.

+- **AddressSanitizer (ASan)**: Finds memory errors.
+It will immediately crash the test and tell the exact line where a buffer overflow was found (reading/writing off the end of an array) or memory was used after freeing it (use-after-free).
+- **ThreadSanitizer (TSan)**: Finds race conditions.
+If two threads access the same memory at the same time (and one is writing), TSan will crash the test and report it.
+This is invaluable for debugging multi-threaded nodes.

+While configuring them is beyond the scope of this module, it's crucial to know they exist.
+They are the ultimate tools for finding those bugs that only appear randomly.
+They can be enabled in the colcon build by passing compiler flags.

+## Pre-commit hooks

+After exploring the main tools that ensure code quality in ROS 2, let’s look at a lightweight way to integrate them seamlessly into everyday development: **pre-commit hooks**.

+[Pre-commit](https://pre-commit.com) hooks are a **local, optional step** that run before a Git commit is finalized.
+Their main goal is to provide **immediate feedback** and automatically correct simple issues such as code formatting or basic linting on the **staged files only**.
+This keeps the commit history clean and avoids unnecessary “fix formatting” commits, while also speeding up the remote CI process.

+Typical hooks include formatters like `clang-format`, linters such as `clang-tidy`, and scripts that check file headers or trailing whitespace.
+These checks are intentionally fast so they don’t interrupt development flow.

+Developers can still bypass the hooks when needed by running `git commit --no-verify`.

+To enable pre-commit in a repository:

+1. Add a `.pre-commit-config.yaml` listing the desired hooks.
+2. Run once to install:

+    ```bash
+    pip install pre-commit
+    pre-commit install
+    ```

+3. Each `git commit` will now automatically trigger the configured checks.
+To run all hooks manually:

+    ```bash
+    pre-commit run --all-files (or -a directly)
+    ```

+Pre-commit hooks are best suited for **fast, local hygiene checks**.
+They complement full workspace analysis done by `colcon test` and `ament_lint_auto`, which can also be run locally or in CI (introduced in Module 6).

+> [!NOTE]
+> This workshop does not use pre-commit for static analysis or linters, since those checks are demonstrated through `ament_lint_auto` and `colcon test`.

 ## Other Useful Tools